Vecchia approximated Bayesian heteroskedastic Gaussian processes: Introduction

 It can be advantageous to abstract a corpus of simulations, like those in Figure~\ref{fig:lakes_intro}, with a statistical model relating inputs to outputs.
 Such abstractions are known as {\em surrogates} or {\em emulators} in the computer modeling literature \citep{santner2018design,gramacy2020surrogates}.
 One reason to fit a surrogate is to economize on expensive simulations, keeping experiment sizes down, or to cope with limited access to simulation resources.
 A good surrogate can furnish predictions with appropriate uncertainty quantification (UQ) in lieu of additional simulations, tell you where to put new runs in order to accomplish some design goal like identifying safe/efficient operating conditions \citep[e.g.,][]{booth2025contour}, or help calibrate simulations to field data \citep[e.g.,][]{kennedy2001bayesian}.

-Although many statistical models make good surrogates -- any regression model would be appropriate -- Gaussian processes \citep[GPs; e.g.,][]{williams2006gaussian} are canonical because they are non-parametric, nonlinear and provide accurate and smooth predictions along with well-calibrated UQ.
+Although many statistical models make good surrogates -- any regression model would be appropriate -- Gaussian processes \citep[GPs; e.g.,][]{williams2006gaussian} are canonical because they are non-parametric, nonlinear and provide accurate and smooth predictions {(using typical kernels based on inverse Euclidean distance)} along with well-calibrated UQ.
 Yet for some situations GPs lack the flexibility required to capture the salient dynamics being simulated.
 Input-dependent noise, like in Figure \ref{fig:lakes_intro}, is one such setting.
 As \citet{baker2022analyzing} explains, stochastic processes are often heteroskedastic (exhibit input-dependent noise) not homoskedastic (constant noise for all inputs).
 Another downside to GPs involves computation.
 With $N$ training-data input-output pairs, GP modeling involves decomposing a dense $N\times N$ covariance matrix, incurring costs in $\mathcal{O}(N^3)$ flops.
 This limits $N$ to the small thousands.
 Noisy simulations exacerbate this bottleneck because bigger $N$ is needed to identify the signal.

 \citet{goldberg:williams:bishop:1998} were the first to propose a heteroskedastic GP, coupling two GPs: one for means and another for variances.
-But their Bayesian MCMC-based inferential toolkit, involving independent Metropolis proposals for $N$ latent variance variables, one for each training data observation, was cumbersome, limiting $N$ to the small hundreds.
+But their Bayesian {Markov chain Monte Carlo (MCMC)} based inferential toolkit, involving independent Metropolis proposals for $N$ latent variance variables, was cumbersome, limiting $N$ to the small hundreds.
 About a decade later, several thriftier variants arrived. \citet{binois2018practical} provide a review toward appropriating two key ingredients from that line of research for their own method: 1) reduced sufficient statistics from training designs that deploy replication ($N$ simulations at $n \ll N$ unique inputs), first proposed as {\em stochastic kriging} \citep[SK;][]{ankennman:nelson:staum:2010}; 2) point-estimation of latent variances rather than full posterior sampling, e.g., via expectation maximization \citep[EM;][]{kersting:etal:2007}. \citeauthor{binois2018practical}~glued the two ideas together with a well-known linear algebra trick known as the Woodbury identity, requiring only $\mathcal{O}(n^3)$ flops.
 Their {\tt hetGP} is the only method with an implementation in public software for {\sf R} \citep{binois2021hetgp} and {\sf Python} \citep{o2025hetgpy}.